curtis-christie/odin-recipes/README.md

 # Creating a recipes site with the aid of The Odin Project.
 Will touch base when I have completed the site.
 # Editing the markdown file for practice committing
+# Started to implement flex positioning for practice.
+Positioning this way is way easier than flow layout.
+Thinking of layouts as algorithms or layout modes has really helped.
+Each layout mode solves specific problems.
+This has greatly improved my understanding of how a webpage is laid out.